GreenwoodLab/funtooNorm/README.md

 Function <i>agreement</i> accesses the performance of normalization measuring intra-replicate differences before and after normalization.
 It takes output of <i>funtoonorm</i> as an input.

-For more details, see the vignette provided in package or download .pdf file at <a href="https://github.com/adminGreenwoodLab/funtooNorm/releases"  ><b>link</b></a>.
+For more details, see the vignette provided in package or download .pdf file at the <a href="https://github.com/adminGreenwoodLab/funtooNorm/releases"  ><b>link</b></a>.